Residual Risks vs Secondary Risks

 According to the PMBOK Guide, Risk Management is one of the ten knowledge areas of project management.
 Therefore a project manager should be competent in risk management.

 In this article, we discuss a few important risk management concepts.
-We hope that they will be useful for the aspirants who will take the PMP Certification Exam.
+Also, we hope that they will be useful for the aspirants who will take the PMP Certification Exam.
 If you want to share anything, please use the comments section below.

 See Also